Stocks end lower after a brief afternoon recovery fades

+Another day of choppy trading on Wall Street left stocks mostly lower, cutting into the major indexes' gains for the week.

-Stocks couldn’t hold on to a brief afternoon gain and wound up ending mostly lower.
-The S&P 500 and the Dow Jones Industrial Average each lost about 0.2% Thursday, while the tech-heavy Nasdaq managed to eke out a gain of 0.1%.
-More stocks fell than rose in the S&P 500, and most of the index’s sectors took slight losses.
-Industrial and health care companies did the worst, while some retailers rose after the government reported a surprise gain in retail sales last month.
-The yield on the 10-year Treasury note rose to 1.33% from 1.30% a day earlier.
+The S&P 500 and the Dow Jones Industrial Average each lost about 0.2%, while the tech-heavy Nasdaq managed to eke out a gain of 0.1%.
+More stocks fell than rose in the S&P 500, and most of the benchmark index’s sectors took slight losses.

-Stocks recovered from a midday slump and were edging higher in late afternoon trading on Wall Street Thursday, keeping major indexes in the green for the week.

 The market had edged higher in the early going after a surprisingly good retail sales report for August, but then quickly turned lower and remained there for much of the day.
-By late afternoon, major indexes had clawed back the ground they lost earlier and turned slightly higher.
+By late afternoon, major indexes had clawed back the ground they lost earlier and turned slightly higher, only to shed some of those gains in the final minutes of trading.

-The S&P 500 was up a bit less than 0.1% at 3:10 p.m.
-Eastern after clawing back much of the ground it lost in the middle of the day.
-The Dow Jones Industrial Average was also up less than 0.1% while the Nasdaq edged up 0.3%.

-Technology companies were the biggest drag on the market, along with communications and health care stocks.
-Nvidia fell 0.9% and Facebook fell 0.4%.

 Investors were given another mixed bag of economic data to review as they try to gauge the economic recovery’s path ahead amid the virus pandemic, inflation and other factors.